Gabriel Travaglini

-Gabriel Travaglini (born 14 February 1958) is a former Argentinian rugby union player.
+Gabriel Travaglini (born in Buenos Aires, 14 February 1958) is an Argentine retired rugby union player.
 He played as number 8.
 He played for CASI for all of his entire career.
+As of April 2022, he is the chairman of Unión Argentina de Rugby.

 Career

-Travaglini debuted with Club Atlético San Isidro against Banco Nación, on September 1977, playing as lock.
+Travaglini debuted with Club Atlético San Isidro against Banco Nación, in September 1977, playing as lock.
 Between 1980 and 1986, Travaglini was the captain for CASI.
 His first match for Argentina was against Italy, on 24 October 1978.
 He was also part of the 1987 Rugby World Cup Pumas roster, playing all the three matches, ending his international career in the pool stage match against the All Blacks.

-Currently he is CASI's chairman.
+Between 2013 and 2015, he was CASI's chairman, as well as the chairman of Unión de Rugby de Buenos Aires (URBA).